-If you or a member of your household who is living with HIV need assistance to remain in your current housing or to obtain new housing, the following services are available through the HOPWA program.
-Have a conversation with your local HOPWA provider agency to find out if they can meet your needs.
+If you or a member of your household who is living with HIV need assistance to remain in your current housing or to secure new housing, the following services are available through the HOPWA program.
+Talk with your local HOPWA provider agency to find out if they can meet your needs.

 If you live in one of the six city HOPWA areas, please contact the city covering your county to see what services are available.

 Please note that the following services are subject to availability and funding by the HOPWA provider agency in your area.

 Permanent Housing Placement (PHP):

 PHP helps secure housing by covering reasonable costs including, but not limited to, first month’s rent and security deposit equal up to two months of rent.

 STRMU is a time-limited housing subsidy designed to prevent homelessness and increase housing stability.
 This assistance may be provided for up to 21 weeks in any 52-week period.
 The amount of assistance varies per client depending on funds available, client need, and program guidelines.

 TBRA is a rental subsidy program similar to the Housing Choice Vouchers program.
 The rental subsidy can be provided to help households access affordable housing.
 The TBRA voucher is not tied to a specific rental unit, so clients may move without losing assistance, subject to individual program rules.
 The subsidy amount is determined in part based on household income and rental costs associated with the tenant’s lease.